Fasted Cardio for Faster Fat Loss?

-The primary benefit of fasted cardio – and frankly the only one most people care about – is burning more fat.
-Studies show fasted exercise results in a significant increase in fat burning compared to exercise after eating.
+The primary benefit of fasted cardio is burning more fat.
+Multiple studies show that fasted exercise results in a significant increase in fat burning compared to exercise after eating1.

-When you haven’t eaten in a while your body breaks down fat into fatty acids in a process called lipolysis.
-And then your body burns (oxidizes) those fatty acids for energy.
+The reason is that when you haven’t eaten in a while your body breaks down fat into fatty acids in a process called lipolysis.
+Then you can burn (oxidize) those fatty acids for energy.

-On the other hand, when you eat carbs, your body releases insulin, which suppresses lipolysis.
-In other words, your body shifts to using carbohydrates for energy instead of fat.
+On the other hand, your body releases insulin when you eat.
+A hormone that suppresses lipolysis and tells your body to burn more glucose instead of fat.

-To illustrate, the University of Texas did a study comparing fat oxidation in fed and fasted cardio.
-Their data shows the rate of fat oxidation was almost double in the fasted state.
+To illustrate, a University of Texas study compares fat oxidation in fed and fasted cardio.
+Their data shows the rate of fat oxidation is almost double in the fasted state.